precice/precice.github.io/content/community/community.md

 ## How our community is using preCICE

 We have compiled a community showcase with several of the most impressive preCICE implementations.
-The range of application fields is diverse, including e.g.  simulating the [temperatures on the moon](community-projects.html#simulation-of-temperatures-on-the-moon-with-thermos),  the [biomechanics of the heart valve](community-projects.html#evaluation-of-heart-balve-biomechanics), [modelling wind in urban areas](community-projects.html#hybrid-simulation-methods-for-wind-modelling-in-urban-areas), and simluating [high impact loads on structures](community-projects.html#fsi-simulations-of-high-impact-loads-on-structures).
+The range of application fields is diverse, including e.g.  simulating the [temperatures on the moon](community-projects.html#simulation-of-temperatures-on-the-moon-with-thermos),  the [biomechanics of the heart valve](community-projects.html#evaluation-of-heart-valve-biomechanics), [modelling wind in urban areas](community-projects.html#hybrid-simulation-methods-for-wind-modelling-in-urban-areas), and simluating [high impact loads on structures](community-projects.html#fsi-simulations-of-high-impact-loads-on-structures).
-You can find many more use cases on the [projects page](community-projects.html).
+You can find many more use cases on the [community stories page](community-projects.html).

 {% assign testimonials = site.testimonials | reverse %}
 {%- for testimonial in testimonials -%}